-Job opportunities are expected to be very good.
+Job prospects will be best for therapists willing to travel to look for job opportunities.
+Some areas will be saturated with workers, while other areas (more often, rural areas) will be in need of respiratory therapists’ services.
 The vast majority of job openings will continue to be in hospitals.
 However, a growing number of openings are expected to be outside of hospitals, especially in home health care services, offices of physicians or other health practitioners, consumer-goods rental firms, or in the employment services industry as a temporary worker in various settings.

 Under the supervision of a physician, respiratory therapists administer respiratory